 How many times have you got to your hotel in a strange country, walked outside, eaten and had your card refused.
-That is Big Date, or rather small annoying, pointless data, making dumb assumptions.
-The reason that the bottom line suggest it is effective is that you the unfortunate traveller had to call them and prove who he was, if indeed hecould get through form abroad.
+That is Big Data, or rather small annoying, pointless data, making dumb assumptions.
+The reason that the bottom line suggests it is effective is that you the unfortunate traveller had to call them and prove who he was, if indeed he could get through from abroad.
 Nothing intelligent at all about any of this and as soon as there is an alternative bank, I will become an ex customer.
 Systems people tried this approach to monitor for hacks etc and are also very underwhelmed by the results.

 5. Monitoring innate things like water supply pipelines.

 In India where water is so scarce, DLF use big data to predict problems and aid with maintenance and avoidance.
 This is big data and machine learning working well to do something useful and valuable.

 There are many opportunities to use data analysis to improve the value we provide to our customer, monetise that value effectively and hang on to some of it.
 Most of these opportunities can be grasped with fairly basic equipment and tools and very little of it needs to involve huge data volumes or very pricey infrastructure.
 There are also opportunities to really add to our knowledge by allowing ML algorithms to adapt different viewpoints we would not even think of and highlight different opportunities for us to pursue and take advantage of.
 Just follow the basic steps outlined above and you will save a great deal of wasted effort and come away with what you had hoped for or even better.

 The difference between wasting a great deal of time and money on nothing and building a route to insight and improvement for your business lies in following a few simple processes and breaking your journey into achievable steps, even when the early steps might be described as “Where are we?”, and “Why are we doing this?”.